neofytr/neobuild/README.md

 neobuild is a flexible and lightweight build system for C projects, designed to simplify compilation processes and provide a clean interface for managing builds.

-Currently supports currently only POSIX-compliant systems including Linux
+Currently supports only POSIX-compliant systems including Linux

 ## Installation